Our YouGov survey makes some stark reading. Over half of the British workforce would refuse to work for an employer that used remote monitoring.

 B. Even if the monitor is to comply with the law!

 Only a third (35%) of employees working from home would agree to software monitoring them.
-However, when employees working in their employer's premises were asked the same question, almost two thirds (64%) were open to monitoring software, yet in the office.
+However, when employees working on their employer's premises were asked the same question, almost two-thirds (64%) were open to monitoring software, yet in the office.